Sachan05/Notes/Non-DSA Notes/SQL Notes/09 Notes Indexing.md

 <mark>
-Indexing : Indexing creates a lookup table with the column(on which we are indexing) and the pointer to the memory location of the row containing this column.
+Indexing : Indexing creates a lookup table in the new memory location with the column(on which we are indexing) and the pointer to the memory location of the row containing this column.

 * if the rows increases from lets say 100-1M, how will we optimise it ?
     - using indexing, earlier it was taking O(N), now it will take O(log N) after indexing.